 Bake for 30 minutes.

-Store in airtight container or freeze for up to 3 months.
+Store the bad breath treats in an airtight container or freeze them for up to 3 months.

 Print this Fresh Breath Dog Treat recipe!